IgorDrgonec/VectorBT-Flask/README.md

 ## :zap: Features

-Additionally to the [features](https://github.com/polakowo/vectorbt#zap-features) offered by the vanilla version of vectorbt, vectorbt PRO implements the following enhancements:
+On top of the [features](https://github.com/polakowo/vectorbt#zap-features) offered by the vanilla version of vectorbt, vectorbt PRO implements the following enhancements:

 ### Performance